Sabayon/sabayon-website-next/content/release/latest-stable-release-sabayon-1803.md

 Whenever a Linux kernel reaches its end-of-life, we will drop it from entropy, too.
 After all, you're here to enjoy the latest and greatest, aren't you? ;-)

-Sadly, we stopped updating the updates for ARM devices like Raspberry Pi, Odroid or BananaPi due to a lack of time for maintenance.
+Sadly, we stopped updating the updates for ARM devices (Raspberry Pi, Odroid and BananaPi) due to a lack of time for maintenance.

 Due to changes in its policy, we had to take down or Vagrant image.
 We still have a [Docker profile](https://hub.docker.com/r/sabayon) though.